MohitGoel92/Classification/README.md

 **Note:** The new decision stumps that are produced to be combined as the final classifier are called weak learners.
 Better classifiers get more weight.

-The result is a weighted sum of classifiers, where the successive classifiers are weighted by the *Learning Rate* λ.
+The result is a weighted sum of classifiers, where the successive classifiers are weighted by the *Learning Rate* (λ).
 This is depicted by the diagram below.

 <p align="center"> <img width="550" src= "/Pics/bs3.png"> </p>